Learning with Instance-Dependent Label Noise: A Sample Sieve Approach: More Details and Results for Experiments

 \subsection{Generating the Instance-Dependent Label Noise}

 In this section, we introduce how to generate instance-based label noise which is illustrated in Algorithm \ref{algorithm1}.
 Note this algorithm follows the state-of-the-art method \citep{xia2020parts}.
 Define the noise rate (the global flipping rate) as $\varepsilon$.
-First, in order to control $\varepsilon$ but without constraining all of the instances to have a same flip rate, we sample their flip rates from a truncated normal distribution $\mathbf{N}(\varepsilon, 0.1^{2}, [0, 1])$.
+First, in order to control $\varepsilon$ but without constraining all of the instances to have a same flip rate, we sample their flip rates from a truncated normal distribution $\mathbf{N}(\varepsilon, 0.1^{2}, [0, 1])$, where $[0,1]$ indicates the range of the truncated normal distribution.
 Second, we sample parameters $W$ from the standard normal distribution for generating instance-dependent label noise.
+The size of $W$ is $ S\times K $, where $S$ denotes the length of each feature.
+For each instance $(x_{n},y_n)$, we use Step 5 and Step 6 to ensure that the probability of getting a wrong label is $q_{n}$.
+Step 7 ensures the sum of all the entries of $p$ is 1.

-The size of $W$ is $ S\times K $, where $S$ denotes the size of the instance.
-Suppose there are two instance: $\bm{x}_{i}$ and $\bm{x}_{j}$ where $\bm{x}_{i} = \bm{x}_{j}$, then the possibility $p$ of these two instances, calculated by $\bm{x}\cdot W$, from the Algorithm \ref{algorithm1}, would be exactly the same.
+Suppose there are two features: ${x}_{i}$ and ${x}_{j}$ where ${x}_{i} = {x}_{j}$.
+Then the possibility $p$ of these two features, calculated by ${x}\cdot W$, from the Algorithm \ref{algorithm1}, would be exactly the same.
 Thus the label noise is strongly instance-dependent.